mmeuschke/EvalWizard/README.md

 # EvalWizard
-Framework to generate perceptual task-based user studies for the evaluation of depth perception  in scientific visualizations
+Framework to generate perceptual task-based user studies for the evaluation of depth perception  in scientific visualizations.